If you’ve arrived in search of ELA blog posts, welcome! You’ll find a helpful roundup here.

 Grading essays has become quite the topic of discussion.
 No doubt, teachers are feeling short on time to provide the level of feedback students need…and in a time frame that makes it worthwhile.
 If you do a simple Google search for “grading faster,” you’ll find a plethora of results.
 This post, specifically, highlights five specific tips for providing meaningful feedback in a manner that isn’t overwhelming.
 It’s unique and tech-y.
 Give it a read.

 10. CREATIVE NOTES

-Doodling and sketch noting don’t work for everyone, but research has shown that they can be powerful, brain-based approaches to help students retain what they learn.
+Research has shown doodling and sketch noting can be powerful, brain-based approaches to help students retain what they learn.
 Did you know that they are actually forms of mnemonics?
 Read about why we need to introduce students to this creative note taking format in this article from Education Week.

 11. REAL-WORLD WRITING

 Authentic writing experiences are crucial for teens.
 If they know the work they are doing matters, that someone will read it and care, and that the skills are necessary in life, they’ll probably be hooked.
 In this article I wrote for Teach Writing, I suggest teaching students email etiquette.
 The benefits will overflow not only into the future, but also into current correspondence between teachers and students.

 Classroom management is much more about building relationships with students than it ever has been before.
 Restorative practices are preferred, but it’s still important for students to know what to expect when they walk into a classroom.
 Predictability provides a level of stability many students need.
 In this two-pronged post, you’ll find suggestions for procedures to keep middle and high school classrooms running efficiently.

 13. DIVERSE LITERATURE